terra-money/docs/docs/develop/module-specifications/spec-market.md

 ### Seigniorage

-When Luna swaps into Terra, the Luna recaptured by the protocol is called seigniorage -- the value generated from issuing new Terra.
-The total seigniorage at the end of each epoch is calculated and reintroduced into the economy as ballot rewards for the exchange rate oracle and to the community pool by the Treasury module.
+When Luna swaps to Terra, the Luna recaptured by the protocol is called seigniorage, the value generated from issuing new Terra.
+The total seigniorage at the end of each epoch is calculated and reintroduced into the economy as ballot rewards for the exchange rate oracle and to the community pool by the treasury module.
 For more informations, see [`k.SettleSeigniorage`](./spec-treasury.md#ksettleseigniorage).

 ::: {Important}
 As of Columbus-5, all seigniorage is burned, and the community pool is no longer funded.
 Swap fees are used as ballot rewards for the exchange rate oracle.